Where To Find Your Team

 If you’re looking for direct, in person hiring you have a few options:

 Go to comic conventions.
 Conventions are a great way to make connections with both new and established creators.
 Different conventions have different purposes.
 Some are specific to comics while others are general “fan expos”.
 Know what the purpose of each convention is to know what kinds of people you should expect to see.
+Again, make sure to respect people’s boundaries.
+Be nice and understanding, and if they’re not looking for work, don’t ask.

 Find local comic communities.
 Depending on how large your city is, you may have a small local comic community.
 (Like my local comics society, Cloudscape!)
 You can usually find these communities through google, or by checking for public facebook groups and events like drink and draws or comic jams.
 You can also ask at your local art gallery.
 If your area doesn’t have a community, consider creating one!